The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-weapons-refrain-ultimate-guide.md

 Addle in this phase should mainly be used on Tumults.
 The most common one to Addle is the first Tumult, as a healer being Gaoled can make this harder to heal, but all three Tumults are very high value to Addle, and should be discussed with healers.
 It is also possible to Addle Earthen Fury, although this is usually not as high priority as Tumults.

-# Phase 4: Ultima Weapon
+# Phase Four: Ultima Weapon

 ## Intermission